Deadlines for Abstracts, Oral Presentations, & Paper Competitions:

 Please note: All abstracts selected for oral presentation must be submitted either as a 3-page manuscript, OR submit a 4-15 page manuscript in order to be eligible to participate in the research competition.
 All these manuscripts will become the property of the PTS Journal (The Panamerican Journal of Trauma, Critical Care and Emergency Surgery), which will have right of first refusal.

-If you want to publish your work elsewhere, please do not submit the abstract for oral presentation or research competition!
+All manuscripts of selected papers for oral presentations will be published at the Panamerican Journal of Trauma.
+If you want to publish your work elsewhere, please refrain from submitting an abstract for oral presentation or research competition!

 B. Manuscript Submission Requirements

 To be considered for the PTS research paper competition, all participants selected for oral presentations must submit a full manuscript by the specified deadline.
 Authors must submit a minimum 3 page manuscript to participate in the oral presentation, or a 4-15 page manuscript to enter the research competition (recommended).
 This manuscript should be submitted as a final report of a research project following the guidelines of scientific journal publications stated in the Panamerican Journal of Trauma, Critical Care and Emergency Surgery (PAJTCCES).
 See Annex 1 "Instructions for Authors" to meet requirements.